8 Things That Fuel Procrastination

 You will always be your own worst critic, so don’t be too hard on yourself.
 However, we need to check on ourselves as regularly as we can.

-Mind body and soul check.
-Take care of yourself first my friend.
+Remember to do a mind body and soul check.
+And always take care of yourself first my friend.
+You cannot pour from an empty cup!

-Let go of the things that are fueling procrastination and no longer fueling your fire.
+Let go of the things that are fueling procrastination and no longer fueling the fire inside of you.

 Say yes to the new opportunity you never thought you would take.
 Open the door to the next career you always dreamed of having.